ahuang11/pYdeas/README.rst

-pydeas - Python ideas
+pYdeas - Python ideas
 ==============================

-pydeas is where I try to pursue random Python ideas I have and share my workflow to achieve it!
+pYdeas is where I try to pursue random Python ideas I have and share my workflow to achieve it!

 Read the docs:
     http://pydeas.readthedocs.io/